saqlain786-droid/tex-utils/README.md

 # TextUtils

-TextUtils is a simple and useful React web application that allows users to manipulate and analyze text efficiently.
+TextUtils is a simple React web application that allows users to manipulate and analyze text efficiently.
 It provides features like converting text case, counting words and characters, and estimating reading time.

 ---